luko12/SolarProspectingApp/README.md

 * V2: identify rooftops for solar arrays given custom inputs for size, buffers

 ### TODO
-* Save selected features as temporary output (new file in memory)
 * Complete processing algorithm end to end as standalone script
 * Port/embed webmap from mapbox export to React
 * Host web map on cloud